mfvera/thirsty-snake/README.md

 # thirsty-snake
-A Discord bot that randomizes names.
+A Discord bot that randomizes names (and some other things).